A Quick Guide to Your Baby’s Speech and Language Development - Birth to 6 Months

 Building Blocks for Developing Your Baby’s Speech and Language Skills

 - Give your baby many opportunities to see your face during your regular routines.
-Your baby can pay attention to you and you can see what he is interested in, allowing you to give words to what he is looking at.
+Your baby can pay attention to you and you can see what they are interested in, allowing you to give words to what they are looking at.

 - Read to your baby.
 This starts at a very young age.
 Your baby will enjoy the time spent with you and will love to hear your soothing rhythmic voice.

 - Give meaning to messages.
-When your baby sounds as if she is trying to ask you a question, make a demand, or make a statement… respond to her as though she is saying something important.
+When your baby sounds as if they are trying to ask you a question, make a demand, or make a statement… respond to them as though they are saying something important.

 - Talk and sing regularly.
 Sing when dressing, feeding, changing a diaper, or at bedtime.
 Your baby loves to hear your voice all the time.